 Today I’m playing “The Glad Game” by channeling my inner Pollyanna and sharing these Bible verses about joy that will fill your heart with gladness.

-If, like me, you’re a fan of the book or movie, you know that the glad game is a central part of the story of Pollyanna.
+If like me, you’re a fan of the book or movie, you know that the glad game is a central part of the story of Pollyanna.
 Her father made up this game to teach her how to deal with the disappointments in her life.
 And he showed her that by focusing on the things that bring joy instead of sadness she could rise above and overcome any hardship.

 Likewise, our Heavenly Father has given us the one tool we need to play our own version of the glad game, the Bible.
 It is through His Word that God teaches us how to overcome the difficult circumstances we are faced with every day.
 This verse from Philippians 4:8 has a very close relationship to the glad game as it tells us to focus on what is positive instead of what is negative …whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.

 Our version of the glad game is not about pretending that we don’t know or see that there are bad things going on around us.
 Of course we do.
 But God commands us to not let negativity weight us down or take hold within us.
 But instead to put our thoughts and energy into the goodness that surrounds us.
-When we do, God will renew are hearts and minds.
+When we do, God will renew our hearts and minds.
 He will refresh our souls.
 And He will give us strength for the journey ahead.

-We can chose joy over sorrow!
+We can choose joy over sorrow!

 Do not sorrow, for the joy of the Lord is your strength.